simonecariani/ansible-modules/README.md

 # Ansible-Core
 This repo is carrying roles and customized modules for all ansible playbooks

-## Synopsis
-Ansible acts as a main provisioning engine and orchestrator within SPIN and SSLN.
-It is based on the roles layout to bring flexibility and simplicity.
-Roles can be called from playbooks and they support customised variables as arguments.

 ## Layout
 All files are grouped into directories and they can refer to each other either relatively or absolutely.